 Read through the Course Outcomes for the course or courses you’d like to challenge.
 Highlight or note the words or terminology that stand out to you and speak to your experiential learning.
 See if you can reuse or slightly translate those words and terms into words you can use in the Expertise column.
 Write them all down in the PLA resume table.

-Then, reverse engineer those terms.
+Then, unpack those terms.
 Why did those terms stand out to you?
 What part of your experience were you thinking of when you noticed those terms?
 Try to link your intuition about those terms to your experience, and remember to think big about prior learning: it can be work and jobs, but it can also be hobbies, travel, study abroad, volunteering, community service, apprenticeships, and more.

 The Reverse Engineering Strategy